aleph-zero-foundation/consensus-go/README.md

 1. Local: go to `experiments/local/single_machine` and run `./run.sh addrs True`
 2. Remote using AWS EC2:
   - Create an account on AWS, set up credentials, and a default region as described [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration).
-  - Install packages needed for orchestrating experiments: `GNU parallel` and Python 3 packages: `fabric, boto3, ipython`
+  - Install packages needed for orchestrating experiments: `GNU parallel, zip, unzip` and Python 3 packages: `fabric, boto3, ipython, tqdm, matplotlib`
   - Then, go to `experiments/aws` and run `python shell.py`.
 This opens a shell with procedures orchestrating experiments.
 The main procedure is
   `run_protocol(n_processes, regions, instance_type)` that runs `n_processes` spread uniformly across specified `regions`.
 It uses EC2 machines of `instance_type`.
   - Before running any experiments, it is required to create OS images in all AWS regions in which machines will be spawned.
 Run `create_images(regions)`, where `regions` is a list of all AWS regions of interest.